Djambu Barra Barra: Early life

 Djambu Barra Barra (Dhuwa) was born around 1946 in Wagilak country near Nilipidgi on the Walker River.
 He was raised in the Wagilak community without communication or contact with Europeans, a unique upbringing compared to other artists from Ngukurr, a Northern Territory in Australia.

 After his father (Wagilak) and his mother (Ritharrngu), along with the rest of his family, died, Barra Barra left Wagilak and traveled along Dreaming paths throughout Arnhem Land, following major ritual paths.
-During this time, Barra Barra actively sought out knowledge about his own and other clans' rituals, ceremonies, and stories, particularly those in Central and Western Arnhem Land.
+He actively sought out knowledge about his own and other clans' rituals, ceremonies, and stories, particularly those in Central and Western Arnhem Land.
 This allowed him to gain experience in bark and ceremonial body painting, and techniques from both of these regions, like the use of the 'X-Ray' style, rarrk (sacred crosshatching), and large figures that occupy the frame, can be seen in his artwork.

-In the 1960s, Barra Barra traveled back to the eastern side of Arnhem Land and lived in Ngukurr until the mid-1970s, moving to the Costello outstation after marrying his wife and future painter, Amy Johnson.
+In the 1960s, Barra Barra traveled back to the eastern side of Arnhem Land and lived in Ngukurr until the mid-1970s, moving to the Costello outstation after marrying Amy Johnson, who would also become a painter.
 Ngukurr originated from an Anglian mission by the Victorian Church Missionary Society in 1908.
 It was officially known as the Roper River Mission and focused on establishing industrial, agricultural, educational, and spiritual Christian foundations in the community.
 CMS was meant to serve in part as a refuge for the Aboriginal population in the wake of the Frontier War, a series of violent altercations between settler cattle farmers and indigenous populations.
 While the mission provided stable housing and meals, as well as English classes for children and taught agricultural technical skills, its purpose was also to siphon out Aboriginal traditions in favor of instilling a more European way of life out of sympathy.
 Because of the prevalence of the cattle industry and the mission, Ngukurr drew people from across Arnhem Land and became a place of flux for indigenous populations.
 This lack of cohesion set the context for the non-homogeneous artwork that would emerge from the region later on.
 The years following the end of the Australian Assimilation policy (1963) saw the slow decline of the mission, and in 1968, the Welfare Branch of the Northern Territory assumed control of the settlement, transitioning to the Ngukurr Town Council in 1973.